-The Outlaws returns at 9pm on Sunday, 5 June on BBC One and all episodes will be available on BBC iPlayer - the full first season is all on BBC iPlayer too.
-The new season will air in the US on Prime Video at a later date.
+All episodes of The Outlaws season 2 are available on BBC iPlayer — the first season is all on BBC iPlayer too.
+The new season air in the US on August 5, on Prime Video.

 Caren has been a journalist specializing in TV for almost two decades and is a Senior Features Writer for TV Times, TV & Satellite Week and What’s On TV magazines and she also writes for What to Watch.